-Even though it can not be concluded with certainty that the increase in mink numbers in autumn 2006 compared to 2003 is due to the new causeway, the change in land use observed strongly indicates an importance of the causeway and its surroundings for mink.
+Local mink numbers grew and habitat use changed after the construction of the causeway.
+Even though it can not be concluded with certainty that the increase in mink numbers in autumn 2006 compared to 2003 was due to the new causeway, the observed change in land use and an overall decrease in mink density in adjacent areas strongly indicate an importance of the causeway and its surroundings for mink.

-The foraging behaviour of mink in the area suggests that the causeway may provide more abundant food recourses, where road kills and shelter for birds may play an important role.
-This change in land use of mink in Kolgrafafjörður reveals the ability of this species to respond quickly to changes in its environment and underlines its opportunistic behaviour.
+The foraging behaviour of mink in the area suggests that the causeway may provide more abundant food resources, where road kills and shelter for birds may play an important role.
+This change in land use of mink in Kolgrafafjordur reveals the ability of the species to exploit new resources in its environment and therefore underlines its opportunistic behaviour.

 Figs. 3-5.
-Kernel probability estimates (25, 50, 75 and 95%) calculated from active locations only, indicating important areas when foraging.
+Land use of three mink when active, after the construction of the causeway and bridge (red line crossing the fjord).
+Kernel probability estimates (25, 50, 75 and 95%) were calculated from active locations only and indicate important areas when foraging.
 Squares represent dens.
 (Map printed with license © L07090030).